Southern Railway 722: First excursion service

-In May 1979, SOU loaned No. 722 to the Wilmington and Western Railroad (WWRC) to operate on their Wilmington and Northern Branch line in Wilmington, Delaware.
-In September 1980, SOU loaned the locomotive again to the Tennessee Valley Railroad Museum (TVRM) in Chattanooga, Tennessee along with No. 630 to make way for larger steam locomotives such as Canadian Pacific 2839, Texas and Pacific 610 and Chesapeake and Ohio 2716 to pull SOU's longer and heavier excursions.
-While at TVRM, Nos.
-722 and 630 were used to pull the short-hauling Missionary Ridge Local excursions.

-In November 1985, No. 722 was retired due to its boiler ticket certificate expired and sat on display at TVRM.
-In October 1992, Southern's successor, Norfolk Southern (NS) presented the locomotive to the Asheville Chapter of the National Railway Historical Society (NRHS) in Asheville, North Carolina to be on display at the city's Biltmore section.
+In early 1984, SOU leased No. 722 to the Tennessee Valley Railroad Museum (TVRM) in Chattanooga, Tennessee, where it joined No. 630 in pulling the short-mileage Missionary Ridge Local excursions between TVRM's Grand Junction Station and East Chattanooga Yard.
+In late October that year, the locomotive finally doubled-headed with No. 630 on the Missionary Ridge Local for the passengers who were riding behind ex-Norfolk and Western (N&W) No. 611 pulling a mainline excursion enroute from Atlanta to Chattanooga to see the two Ks-1 locomotives at TVRM's Grand Junction Station.
+In November 1985, No. 722 was retired due to its boiler flue time expired and sat on display at TVRM.
+On October 8 and 9, 1992, Nos.
+722, 630, and 4501 were all photographed at TVRM's East Chattanooga yard, before Southern's successor, Norfolk Southern (NS), presented No. 722 to the Asheville Chapter of the NRHS in Asheville, North Carolina to be on display at the city's Biltmore section.
 In December 1999, NS sold the Biltmore property for redevelopment and removed No. 722 from its display site to the Asheville roundhouse for storage.